 Ancestry.com, our parent company and the world’s largest online family history resource, has added its two-millionth subscriber.
 The milestone was reached when Yvonne Ocheltree, from Tennessee, USA, signed up to solve a family mystery about the secret identity of her maternal great-grandfather who was born in Victorian England.
 To mark this milestone Ancestry.com has given Ms Ocheltree Read More

 We want to help you discover more about your family’s past.
 So we’re increasing the hours our expert advisers are available to take your calls.
 Our helpline will now be open 7 days a week.
-We’ve also recently extended the hours we’re available during the week, so now we will be on-hand to help with Read More
+We’ve also recently extended the hours we’re available during the week, so now we will be on-hand to help Read More

 The United States Holocaust Memorial Museum and Ancestry.com have launched the World Memory Project, which will recruit the public to help to build the world’s largest online resource for information on Jewish victims of the Holocaust and millions of non-Jews who were targeted for persecution by Nazi Germany and its collaborators.
 The project will dramatically Read More